tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 ### 16. Instructor Do: Word Cloud (10 min)

-Frequency analysis is a useful technique, but counts of words or ngrams are difficult and boring to read through for an audience.
+Frequency analysis is a useful technique, but counts of words or n-grams are difficult and tedious to read for an audience.
 If _only_ there was a visualization that could achieve the same purpose, but with some colour and flair.
-Enter the word clouds!
-These visualizations are pretty commonplace, and while they get some flak for lacking methological rigor when it comes to visualizing text frequency, there are few better alternatives for efficiently summarizing text.
+Enter word clouds!
+These visualizations are pretty commonplace, and while they get some flak for lacking methodological rigor when it comes to visualizing text frequency, there are few better alternatives for efficiently summarizing text.

 **Files:**